How to evaluate priorities?

 1. Identify the Most Impactful Task:

 • Determine which task, if completed, would have the most significant positive impact on your goals or projects.
 This is often referred to as the “biggest bang for your buck.”
+The domino that makes them all break down.

 2. Use the Eisenhower Matrix: